 - Anchor text, as they should be diversified.

 - Text surrounding the internal links or backlinks to the post.
 (KILLER)

 Gone are the days when Google was looking for the number of times a keyword is used in an article.
-Now Google needs to find your content contextually relevant and it expects some keywords to be included in your content to measure the relevancy.

 As I said before, use related keywords only to signal content relevancy.

 Rather than using the same keywords repeatedly on your site, once you hit that keyword stuffing threshold, start including LSI keywords.
 With this, your content appears perfectly natural and as well optimized.

 If you are outsourcing your blog posts to a writer, make sure that you give him the list of LSI keywords along with the main keyword to use in the blog post.

 Set the clear expectations, by presenting him a complete outline of the blog post, keyword usage, and questions he need to answer in the blog post.